gibbok/typescript-book/README.md

 npm install --save-dev @types/library-name
 ```

-For your defined Ambient Declarations, you can import using the “triple-slash” reference:
+For your defined Ambient Declarations, you can import using the "triple-slash" reference:

 <!-- skip -->
 ```typescript